cb7chaitanya/Apple-Vision-Pro/README.md

   *Acknowledgment to GSAP (GreenSock Animation Platform) for enabling smooth scroll animations.

-Credits for the video creators and online resources that i took advantage of in the development process
+Credits for the video creators and online resources that I took advantage of in the development process

   *Apple Vision Pro Clone